 Hindus observe it as the festival of God Sun, by worshiping and offering Arghya to Lord Surya.

 Festival Makar Sankranti falls on Saturday, 14th/15th January 2023.

 Hindus celebrate Surya Sankranti in Makar Rashi, or the sun’s Movement of planets in the sky in real time in the sign Makar (Capricorn).
 It is also known as Makar Surya Sankranti.

-The period of six months when the Sun’s position is in six signs of the Heaven divided into 12 signs, of 30° each from Capricorn to Gemini is known as Uttarayan.
+The period of six months when due to the Movement of planets in the sky in real time, the Sun’s position is in six signs of the Heaven divided into 12 signs, of 30° each from Capricorn to Gemini is known as Makar Sankranti or Uttarayan.